NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 - Aside

 To add to this list, shadow `@nickymeuleman/gatsby-theme-blog/components/mdx-components`.
-Every component that is exported as named export will be available for use in `.mdx` without importing it first.
+Every component that is exported as a named export will be available for use in `.mdx` under that name, without importing it first.

 example declaration of a `<Shia />` component